DPDP Act Compliance

 • fragmented data security controls

-Furthermore, technology stacks often evolve faster than governance policies making the technical measures related to data security a challenge.
+Added to this complexity, technology stacks often evolve faster than governance policies making the technical controls related to data security an additional challenge.

 Why Bellwether for